Achieve great accuracy, control and speed with these final chromatic and sweeping exercises!

 How fast can you play them?

 To get the most out of these exercises you need consistency so little and often is key.
-It’s not abut spending two hours playing these once every two weeks.
+Don’t spend two hours playing these once a week.
 That will probably do more harm than good!

 Instead, you want to do this little and often.
-Pick a new exercise at random, spend maximum five minutes with it.
+Pick a new exercise at random, spend a maximum of five minutes with it.